Portuguese Language

 (For students with no previous language experience, or limited language study):

-• PORT 1110 - Elementary Portuguese I – This course meets 3 days a week for 3 credit hours.
-The materials covered are chapters 1 - 4 of the Portuguese textbook.
+This course meets 3 days a week for 3 credit hours.
+Alternately, this course is offered fully online.
+The materials covered are chapters 1 - 4 of the Portuguese textbook, Ponto de Encontro.
 For continuing students, PORT 1120 would be the next course to enroll in.
-Students may only receive credit for PORT 1110 & 1120 - OR - PORT 2110.
+Students may only receive credit for PORT 1110 & 1120 - OR - PORT 2120.

 Intermediate to Advanced Portuguese Language courses

-• PORT 301 – Conversation and Pronunciation – This course meets 3 days a week for 3 credit hours.
-It is designed for those who want to continue their study of the Portuguese language and culture.
+Conversation and Pronunciation – This course is for 3 credit hours.
+It is designed for those who want to continue their study of Portuguese language and culture.
 Pronunciation and conversation focus on issues related to Brazilian culture such as music, film, popular culture, etc. For continuing students, PORT 311 or 312 would be the next course to enroll in.